scrubwhip/SAP/README.md

 ### RAM

-The RAM module is has 4 address bits and and 8 data bits.
-At load time, you must manually load your program instructions from the ROM module into main memory via the LT input.
-Before running, enter your program into the associated 128-bit ROM module, starting at address 0.
-When you begin the simulation, simply activate the LT input and wait for the 4-bit counting circuit to load each individual instruction into RAM.
-This should only take a second or two, and it is essential that the clock attached to the RAM runs two cycles for each one cycle of the clock attached to the counter.
+The RAM module is has 4 address bits and and 8 data bits, which represent the machine instructions and other volatile memory.
+To edit your instructions before running, open the RAM module and enter your program into the associated ROM module, starting at address 0.
+At the beginning of the simulation, your program will be automatically loaded into main memory via a counting circuit and clock with a frequency of 100Hz.
+When the simulation begins, the loading step will be completed before the first clock cycle only if the processor has a frequency of less than 100Hz.

-When it is not load time, the RAM will accept a 4-bit address input from the memory address register and an 8-bit data input from register A. It can write to the BUS when the RO control bit is high and store the data in A when the RI control bit is high.
+After loading, the RAM will accept a 4-bit address input from the memory address register and an 8-bit data input from register A. It can write to the BUS when the RO control bit is high and store the data in A when the RI control bit is high.

-Currently, this is the program loaded into the ROM (limited RAM) module:
+Currently, this is the program loaded into the RAM module:

 <img src="Images/Current_RAM.png">